 Egg can be replaced with a flax egg which is a simple way of binding the ingredients together without using eggs.

-Simply mix two tablespoons of ground flax seed with 1 tablespoon of water until a consistency similar to that of raw egg white is formed.
+Simply mix one tablespoon of ground flax seed with 2.5 tablespoon of water until a consistency similar to that of raw egg white is formed.
 Add it to the mixture and voila!

 More Quinoa Recipes